Home » Carbs From Fruits or Grains? What’s Better For Humans?

 Luckily, when we get lost in details, biology and evolution offer clear answers by looking at the bigger picture!

-Humans are biological frugivores and, as such, are not adapted to eating grain but adapted and specialized in eating large amounts of ripe, sweet (simple sugar) fruits!
-While complex carbs from grains offer a similar amount of calories and actual sugar molecules, seeds contain stressful or even highly toxic compounds, depending on the plant species (see below)!
+Humans are biological frugivores and, as such, are not adapted to eating grain but adapted to eating large amounts of ripe, sweet fruits with simple sugars!
+Specifically, tropical fruits have evolved as a food source for primates and apes.
+On the other hand, complex carbs from grains offer a similar amount of calories and actual sugar molecules, but as they seeds contain anti-nutrients or even toxic compounds, depending on the plant species (see below)!

-Granivores are animals that have evolved to forage for grains and to tolerate the plant-protective compounds found in their preferred food source.
-We call those compounds “anti-nutrients”, because for humans they are harmful or even toxic (see below).
+Granivores are animals that have evolved to forage for grains and tolerate the plant-protective compounds found in their preferred food source.
+We call those compounds “anti-nutrients” because for humans, they are harmful or even toxic (see below).
 Humans cannot eat most grains in their raw state because we have not done so in our evolutionary history!

-Image of granivores: Many birds and insects are granivorous animals.
-Birds have evolved beaks that are efficient in crushing hard objects and a digestion that allows eating grains and seeds.
+Granivores: Many birds and insects are granivorous animals.
+Birds have evolved beaks that are efficient in crushing hard objects and a digestive tract that allows them to eat grains and seeds.
 Insects like grasshoppers also have adaptive mechanisms to eating grains containing toxic secondary plant metabolites – in their own particular shape and functions, different animals are successful and well-adapted to their food source.

-Images of frugivores: Most primates, including many macaques, chimpanzees, and humans, are not grain-eaters but highly frugivorous.
+Frugivores: Most primates, including many macaques, chimpanzees, and humans, are not grain-eaters but specialized in foraging fruits!

 While frugivores do eat the seeds (“grains”) of fruits, they are the seed dispersers and, as such, do not chew or digest the seed.
 Granivores digest grains (seeds) and extract nutrients from them.
 This means they prey on seeds, in contrast to dispersing them.
 The difference here lies in symbiotic versus predatory relationships that result in different toxicity outcomes (see below).
 Frugivores are not adapted to the toxicity of grains like granivores are – which is why eating grains affects our health differently.